monaeem118/Earthquake_Challenge/README.md

 ![](images/tectonic_plates.png)

 ### Task 2:
-- In this task, major earthquake data with magnitude 4.5+ is added as a third layer group by calling the following URL is d3.json(): https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson
+- In this task, major earthquake data with magnitude 4.5+ is added as a third layer group by calling the following URL in d3.json(): https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson

 After adding major earthquakes overlay, the map looks like the following: